sameersheikh2/CrowdFund/Readme.md

 - Drag-and-drop file uploads with progress bars and error messages.
 - A full campaign page where you can donate and see more details.
-- **Supporter Interaction Features : A** live comment section, real-time updates, and supporter recognition.
+- **Supporter Interaction Features :** A live comment section, real-time updates, and supporter recognition.
 - Implement push notifications for supporters to receive updates on the campaigns they've donated to, such as new milestones or reward tiers being unlocked.
 - An engaging stats overview showing the total amount raised, number of backers, average donation, and time left for the campaign.

-## Want to Help?
+## Want to Help?😇

 This is a learning project, so I’d love your thoughts!
 Feel free to fork the repo, tinker with it, and send pull requests or ideas my way.